pimalaya/io-vdir/CONTRIBUTING.md

 # Contributing guide

-Thank you for investing your time in contributing to the HTTP flows project.
+Thank you for investing your time in contributing to the I/O Vdir project.

 ## Development